11 Common Sense Boating Tips for Beginners

 11. Rely on common sense

 Common sense is essential to boating.
-You should trust what you've learned your whole life and throughout your beginner boater training.
+You should trust what you've learned throughout your life and your beginner boater training.

-Follow the rules, and follow your gut.
+Follow the rules and your gut.
 This means maintaining a safe speed, staying alert to buoys and avoiding large vessels that have limited ability to turn or stop (though you won't see this in a lake unless you're in one of the Great Lakes or in a major river).

 Designate someone who's familiar with all aspects of boat operations, handling and general safety to take over during an emergency and to steer the boat back to shore.